Aridian1842/Getting-and-Cleaning-Data/README.md

 #Cleanning Code

 The next code can be run in any computer through the R software 3.1.1, adjusts in source files will be needed.
+The Script file "run_analysis.R" has this same code.
 Have great coding!

 ##Step 1  Putting together all the test data
          feat<-read.table("C:/Users/inidicadores/Google Drive/RICARDO/COURSERA/Getting and Cleaning Data/Course Project/UCI HAR Dataset/features.txt",sep=" ")